 Cane Corso’s ear cropping hasn’t always been something owners felt necessary.
-For a good long time, they had naturally upright ears, but eventually, through breeding with other breeds, they developed a floppier type of ear.
-The practice of ear cropping began somewhere in the late 1600s, but when it began with this Italian dog breed is unclear.
+They had naturally upright ears for a long time, but eventually, through breeding with other breeds, they developed a floppier type of ear.
+The practice of ear cropping began in the late 1600s, but it is unclear when it began with this Italian dog breed.

 Why is Cane Corso Ear Cropping Done?

-In today’s society, ear cropping is losing favor with dog lovers as well as overall animal lovers.
-Some countries throughout the world have gone so far as banning the practice on the grounds of animal cruelty.
+In today’s society, ear cropping is losing favor with dog lovers and overall animal lovers.
+Some countries worldwide have gone so far as to ban the practice of animal cruelty.

-With the use of modern practices, standards, medications, and some hardcore facts, the cruelty argument is quickly dissipated.
-Even today there are a lot of reasons why ear cropping is still in demand that keeps the practice alive.
+The cruelty argument quickly dissipates with modern practices, standards, medications, and hardcore facts.
+Even today, there are many reasons why ear cropping is still in demand that keep the practice alive.